It’s Fun. It’s Easy. It’s the Right Thing to Do.

 - It takes far less energy to make products using recycled materials rather than virgin materials.

-- And, yes, the energy it takes you to bring your bag to the curb is WAY less than the energy it took to bring your recyclables to one of our convenient Drop-Off Locations, as well.
+- And yes, with our curbside pickup service, the energy needed to take your bag to the curb is WAY less than the energy required to take your recyclables to one of our convenient Drop-Off Locations.
 (We know you were thinking it!)

-- It Saves Landfill Space & Taxpayer Money.
+- Recycling Saves Landfill Space & Taxpayer Money.

 - Landfills are very expensive to build and maintain.